thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

     # Promote this to a persisted script
     # Note: the script must have a unique name to be promoted
-    # if the name is not unique, you will receive an error
+    # if the name is not unique, you receive an error
     Set-AzureRmHDInsightPersistedScriptAction -ClusterName mycluster -ScriptExecutionId 635920937765978529

     # Demote the script back to ad hoc